isackwalube/UrbanGreenSpacesProject/README.md

 The cleaned data was added to QGIS for visualization purposes.

-ANALYSIS
+ANALYSIS and FINDINGS

-The number of parks, and total area of green space were obtained by:
+The number of parks and total area of green space were obtained by:

 `SELECT COUNT(*) AS total_parks, ROUND((SUM(area_sq_m)), 2) AS total_area_sq_m